TaeWoo21/past_TaeWoo21.github.io/projects/_posts/2018-12-11-firsttest-projects.md

 ---
 layout: post
-title: First Post
+title: First Project
 categories: projects
 description: >
   This is the test.
 excerpt_separator: <!--more-->
 ---
-The first
+For the first project post.